tornotron/prepacademy/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The App can be installed on any Android or iOS device.
-It can also be run on an emulator.
-The following instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.
+The app has to be deployed with a new WordPress installation.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.

-* Ensure you have Flutter and Dart installed on your system.
+* Ensure you have setup wp-local or XAMPP local server
-* If not, follow the [Flutter installation guide](https://flutter.dev/docs/get-started/install) for your operating system.
-* Ensure Github SSH is set up on your system.
-* If not, follow the [GitHub SSH setup guide](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) for your operating system.

 ### Installation

+1.Run the tornotron automation scripts to setup local dev environment
-1. Clone this repository using the command: `https://github.com/tornotron/echno_attendance`
+2. Clone this repository using the command: `https://github.com/tornotron/prepacademy`
     ```sh
-    git clone git@github.com:tornotron/echno_attendance.git
+    git clone git@github.com:tornotron/prepacademy.git
     ```
-2. Install the required dependencies by running:
-    ```sh
-    flutter pub get
-    ```
-3. Connect your device or start an emulator.
-4. Run the app using the command: ``
-    ```sh
-    flutter run
-    ```
+3. Ensure to clone the repo to the correct directory of a new local installation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>